Board Game Stats Cloud sync

 How much does it cost and what are the conditions?

 Cloud sync can be tried for free for a period of two weeks.
 After that period, you can extend the subscription for a year with a small in-app purchase.
 It’s also possible to extend the subscription as often as you like.

 With one subscription you can sync between as many devices as you’d like.
-It does not matter which iCloud account you’re using on each of those devices, which means you can sync with your spouse’s device as well.
-Note however, that each play that is posted to BGG belongs to the BGG account it was posted with, so if you use another BGG account on one of your devices, reposting to BGG would prompt you whether to post a copy to that other account.
+It does not matter which iCloud or Google Play account you’re using on each of those devices, which means you can sync with your spouse’s device as well.
+Note however, that all synced devices must use the same BGG account, because otherwise plays would get mixed up or duplicated.

 By enabling Cloud sync you agree to the following conditions: